 Self-contained breathing apparatus may be required by rescue workers.

-Under ambient conditions, this is a colorless gas with an irritating, choking odor.
+Under ambient conditions, this is a colorless, odorless gas.

 OSHA REGULATORY STATUS: The components of this mixture are considered hazardous by the OSHA Hazard Communications Standard (29 CFR 1910.1200).